Blockdaemon/agave-snapshot-uploader/README.md

 - Cleanup runs on startup and then every 6 hours

 This helps manage storage costs and prevents the S3 bucket from growing indefinitely.

+### Resumable Uploads

+The application includes a robust multipart upload system that can automatically resume failed uploads:

+- Large files (>5MB) are automatically uploaded using multipart uploads
+- Upload progress is tracked in a local state file
+- If an upload is interrupted, it will automatically resume from where it left off when the application restarts
+- Abandoned multipart uploads are automatically cleaned up after 24 hours to prevent storage waste

+This feature ensures that even in case of network issues or application restarts, snapshot uploads will complete successfully without having to start from the beginning.

 ## CI/CD